Rooted in Wake

 This day and challenge provide an excellent framework for a student design challenge like this one.

-Education should be a window (or door) into the world, and not a world unto itself.
-We work with schools and community to partners to break down the barriers and hurdles between our communities and our classrooms to make it easier for teachers and students to create powerful community-connected learning experiences.
+Education should be a window or door into the world, and not a world unto itself.
+We work with schools and community partners to break down the barriers and hurdles between our communities and our classrooms, making it easier for teachers, students, and partners to create powerful community-connected learning experiences.

 We support teachers and students to create these learning experiences through offering curriculum and design tools for teachers and students; coaching teachers and other educators; developing partnerships with local businesses, organizations, and individuals; and telling the stories of these powerful learning experiences.